Home

 #Learn #Lords #Prayer #Welsh #Beth #ddysgu #Gweddir #Arglwydd

 Learning Welsh?
-This is the best way to say The Lord's Prayer in Welsh.
+Here's the right way to say The Lord's Prayer in Welsh.
 Dysgu Cymraeg?
 Beth am ddysgu Gweddi'r Arglwydd?

 Quelle: [source_domain]